Log in to our community to ask questions, rate articles, comment and more.

 Q. Why should I shop through BCBSMT or on the Health Insurance Marketplace?A. By using our site or the Health Insurance Marketplace , you’ll be able to shop for, compare and buy health insurance that fits your medical care needs and budget.
 You can also see if you qualify for low monthly premiums based on your family’s total income.

-Q. What happens if I don’t enroll in health coverage after I’ve lost Medicaid?A. If you aren’t insured, you may have to pay the fee that some uninsured people pay, which is applied to your tax return that you’ll file in 2015.
+Q. What happens if I don’t enroll in health coverage after I’ve lost Medicaid?A. If you aren’t insured, you may have to pay the fee that some uninsured people pay, which is applied to your tax return that you’ll file.
 However, if you don’t have coverage for less than 3 months of the calendar year, you don’t have to pay the fee.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.